 Background and Objectives

-The recent developments in space commercialization and the entry of new private entities of various size has reopened the question of in-space manufacturing.
-This project examines the viability of a broad set of initial use cases for in-orbit manufacturing around the Earth in particular, involving technologies that can be developed within 3-5 years.
-These include large aperture spacecraft or components, components for traditional satellites, standards-based components and nanosatellites such as cubesats, and serial production commercial satellite use cases among others.
+The recent developments in space commercialisation and the entry of new private entities of various size has reopened the question of in-space manufacturing.
+This project examines the viability of a broad set of initial use cases for in-orbit manufacturing around the Earth, in particular, involving technologies that can be developed within 3-5 years.
+These include large-aperture spacecraft or components, components for traditional satellites, standards-based components and nanosatellites such as CubeSat, and serial production commercial satellite use cases among others.

 The definition of manufacturing extends to any activity involving some or all of three main parts of the value chain including fabrication, assembly, and integration.
 It also covers cases where testing, deployment, maintenance, repair, upgrades, recycling, and re-deployment have significant inclusion related to the mentioned areas.

 Pre-fabrication and 3D printing of components in orbit are considered across a number of subsystems including solar panels, support structures and truss elements, communication antennae, mirrors, radiation panels and other thermal components, propulsion and fuel elements, and standardized electronics, among others.
 A classification, evaluation, and selection methodology is provided.

 The initial broad set of use cases are analysed and filtered based on factors such as technical feasibility, technology readiness level, potential market, costs, trade-offs and alternatives, and long term use case sustainability.
 The resulting shortlist is treated to a preliminary high-level business case analysis and existing project case studies are examined.